CherryCoder91/grpc-netcore-demo/README.md

 Lightweight microservices where efficiency is critical.
 Polyglot systems where multiple languages are required for development.
 Point-to-point real-time services that need to handle streaming requests or responses.

-# Getting Started

-1. Clone Repo.
-2. Open Solution within Visual Studio.
-3. Run and follow instructions within the client terminal.
-(Both client and server are configured as a multiple startup option).

-# Solution Structure

-This solution contains two projects, a gRPC client and a gRPC Server.
-Each project contains the .proto files to generate the underlying language specific templates for the gRPC connection to run.
-Those templates are generated on compilation due to the inclusion of the grpc.tools nuget package.
-Specific properties on the .proto files govern the expectations around the generated files.
-The gRPC routes are mapped into dotnet core within startup.cs.
-The solution is configured to run both the server and client when run simultaneously within Visual Studio (2019).